-Learning basic studio techniques in print making, surface printing relief media and use of printing equipments and tools.
-Understanding the concept of design construction and composition in black and white.
-Simple method of making relief blocks for lenoprint based on final design layout.
+Introduction to basic fine art print making methods, which includes learning basic studio techniques in print making, surface printing, relief media and use of printing equipment and tools.

+There shall be exercises to understand the concept of design creation in black and white for printing purpose.
+Simple method of making relief blocks on lino sheet for printing based on final design layout created by the students.

-Handling the process of ink application on prepared block; experimenting with different colour-combination and paper surface.
-Wood cut printing in black and white.
+Students shall be introduced with the process of ink application on prepared block; experimenting with different colour-combination and paper surface.

+LINO CUT printing in different colour.